 to shear by attending shearing schools.
 Many states hold annual

-Large flocks of sheep are usually sheared by shearing crews who bring a trailer that accomodates shearing, as well as, as well as fleece processing.
+Large flocks of sheep are usually sheared by shearing crews who bring a trailer that accomodates shearing, as well as fleece handling and packing.

 Before electric shears (up until about the 1880's), sheep were

 sheared with hand shears or blades.
 In some parts of the world